 She helps youth apply for the Canada-Ontario Housing Benefit (COHB) that offsets the cost of rent for eligible applicants, but that can be a difficult process.

 Ruth says it’s sometimes easier to place newcomers in market housing because they come to the country with a blank slate.
 However, it’s hard for them to find a guarantor to secure their housing.
 In supportive housing, finding a case manager who understands their culture can also be a challenge.

 Despite the many issues, Ruth says many folks are working to help youth navigate housing options.
-“Many people are doing their best to help part of the society that’s not being seen.”
+“Many people are doing their best to help a part of society that’s not being seen.”